Vipsania Agrippina Senior

 Agrippina was an outspoken woman who could be quite harsh and easily angered.
 She was unquestionably devoted to her husband and indeed shared his Republican views.
 This naturally placed her and her husband in a questionable position as far as Livia (Tiberius’ mother, wife of Augustus) was concerned.

 It was in 14 AD when Agrippina demonstrated just how much she stood by her husband Germanicus.
 They were stationed on the northern frontier when the German legions began a mutiny.
 She remained by her husband’s side until the situation became so dangerous that Germanicus was forced to order her to leave with the children.
 Her departure so shamed the mutineers that the revolt quickly subsided.
 It was actually during this campaign that the future Emperor Caligula was born.

 During another campaign against the Chatti and Germanic tribes, Agrippina worked personally to prevent panic from spreading among the legions stationed in the encampment on the Rhine.
 She worked distributing food and clothing among the inhabitants and gained much popularity among the Roman people.

-Finally in 17 AD, the Emperor Tiberius sent Germanicus to the East and as usual Agrippina accompanied him along with their children.
+Finally, in 17 AD, Emperor Tiberius sent Germanicus to the East and as usual, Agrippina accompanied him along with their children.
 Germanicus began to attract supporters who openly clashed with the supporters of Tiberius.
 Eventually, Germanicus died under mysterious circumstances on September 26, 19 AD.

 Sejanus, who murdered Tiberius’s son Drusus, was systematically planning the isolation of Tiberius and the downfall of Agrippina.
 He also wanted to eliminate her sons and planned to marryLivilla, daughter of Antonia and wife of Drusus.
 Thus, through this scheme, Sejanus planned to position himself as the logical heir to Tiberius.